BastilleBSD/bastille/docs/chapters/subcommands/setup.rst

     -y | --yes             Assume always yes on prompts.
     -x | --debug           Enable debug mode.

 The ``loopback`` option will configure a loopback interface called ``bastille0`` that will be used as a default when not specifying an interface with the ``create`` command.

 The ``shared`` option will configure the interface you choose to also be used as the default when not specifying an interface with the ``create`` command.

 Please note.
 You CANNOT run both a loopback and a shared interface with Bastille.
 Only one should be configured.
 If you configure one, it will disable the other.

 The ``loopback`` option is the default, and is enough for most use cases.
 It is simply an ``lo`` interface that jails will get linked to on creation.
 It is not attached to any specific interface.
 This is the simplest networking option.
 The ``loopback`` and ``shared`` options are only for cases where the ``interface`` is not specified during the ``create`` command.
 If an interface is specified, these options have no effect.
 Instead, the specified interface will be used.

-The ``shared`` option is for cases where you want an actual interface to use with bastille as opposed to a loopback.
+The ``shared`` option is for cases where you want an actual interface to use with Bastille as opposed to a loopback.
 Jails will be linked to the shared interface on creation.

 The ``pf|firewall`` option will configure the pf firewall by enabling the service and creating the default ``pf.conf`` file.
 Once this is done, you can use the ``rdr`` command to forward traffic into a jail.

 The ``storage`` option will attempt to configure a pool and dataset for Bastille, but only if ZFS in enabled on your system.
 Otherwise it will use UFS.

 The ``vnet`` option will configure your system for use with VNET ``-V`` jails.

 The ``bridge`` options will attempt to configure a bridge interface for use with bridged VNET ``-B`` jails.

-Running ``bastille setup`` without any options will attempt to auto-configure the ``filesystem``, ``loopback``, ``firewall`` and
+Running ``bastille setup`` without any options will attempt to auto-configure the ``filesystem``, ``loopback``, ``firewall`` and ``storage`` options.
-``storage`` options.

 .. code-block:: shell